 The dataset is split between the ASX 100 and ASX Small Ords (as each set has different weights applied to each factor).
 The aim is to identify which entities have features that expose investors to downside risk.

-The ASX Small Ords is measured by shorting an equally weighted portfolio of the bottom 15% of companies (weakest governed) and a long position in the ASX Small Ords.
-The ASX Small Ords data set was launched in Jan 2015 and to date shows the weakest companies for corporate governance underperforming by 8.5%pa since inception (six year track record).
+The ASX Small Ords is measured by comparing an equally weighted portfolio of the bottom 15% of companies (weakest governed) vs the ASX Small Ords Accum Index.
+The ASX Small Ords data set was launched in Jan 2015 and to date shows the weakest companies for corporate governance underperforming by 9.1%pa since inception (6.25 year track record).
 This portfolio has underperformed the benchmark in 80% of quarters since inception.